vahurtad/GoogleBooksSearch/README.md

 ## CLI

-The command line application I used the package `node-fetch` to connect to Google Books and make a query.
+For the command line application I used the package `node-fetch` to connect to Google Books and make a query.
 I also used `Inquirer` as an interactive command line user interface that would help the user steps on what they need to do.
 Instead of using an array to store the favorites data, I used `configstore` to easily load and write data in a JSON format which was very easy to setup.
 For easier reading in any command line interface, I am using `chalk` which helps me style strings in the terminal.

 ### How to run